Baldr Sky: Characters

 Head priest of Dominion, a group of cultists worshipping AI as their goddess.

 Music

 The opening theme for Dive1, entitled "Restoration -Chinmoku no Sora-" (Restoration -沈黙の空-), is sung by KOTOKO.
 The opening theme for Dive2 is "jihad", also by KOTOKO.

 Development

-Baldr Sky is the third game in the Baldr series following Baldr Force and Baldr Bullet "Revellion".
-Character designs were, like the other two games in the series, by Seiji Kikuchi.
+Baldr Sky is the fifth game in the Baldr series following Baldrhead, Baldrfist, Baldr Bullet, and Baldr Force.
+Seiji Kikuchi, character designer for Bullet's remake, "Revellion", and Force, returned for Sky.
 Music composition was provided by Tgz Sounds, Barbarian on the Groove, and LittleWing.

 Release history

 Prior to Dive1s release, GIGA released a demo of the game's prologue chapter online on the Internet on January 23, 2009.
 The full game was released about two months later on March 27, 2009.

 On September 24, 2010, GIGA also published a fandisc called "BALDR Sky DiveX: Dream World", which included many scenes that weren't mentioned in Dive1 and Dive2, such as the memories of Kou while he was a mercenary with Rain.

 Baldr Sky "Zero", another game in the series, had been in production and released in March 2013.
 One of the new elements is a crossover between the Baldr Sky series and Jinki series (Jinki crossover in terms of art design).